aleshaleksey/fansys23/spells.md

 ### Incantation

 Incantation magic covers a wide range of spells whose effects are activated by song or chant.
 Incantation magic covers all spells with an incantation component.
 Spells cast through incantation spellcasting cannot be affect by "aphonic spell".
 Typically summoning spells and close in combat spells are compatible with incantation magic.

-For every level of Spellcasting: Elemental(Air), a character learns 1 compatible spell.
-A character can learn additional spell at a base rate of 108 days per MP dice cost.
+At the first level it learns 3 zero-level spells.ce cost.

 ### Kinetic